 The aim of the proposed system is to address the shortcomings that arise during scientific experiment due to poor laboratories in most of our schools.
 It aims:

-d maintenance?1. nd develop ay prototype
+To design a system that allows ease of access to laboratory virtual equipment and experiments which require no special handling or maintenance?

+To provide a relaxed, good environment for learning and self-evaluation

+To design and develop a simulated science laboratory prototype.

 To provide a realistic, standardized learning opportunity for students without the risks and limitations associated with actual hands-on experiment.

-2. To provide a relaxed, good environment for learning and self-evaluation

-3. To design a simulated science laboratory that utilizes cyber space.

 1.4 SCOPE